Mark-SS/wwdc-downloader/README.md

 		- Download all SD videos & the slides PDF for wwdc 2017:
 			./wwdc2017.swift --sd --pdf

+		- Download all SD subtitles for wwdc 2017:
+			./wwdc2017.swift --sd --subtitle

 		- Download only all PDF for wwdc 2017:
 			./wwdc2017.swift --pdf-only